 If you still want to experience the charms of western Europe while traveling on a low budget, then head to Portugal.

-With its beautiful beaches and the calm nature, it’s not surprising that Portugal is one of the popular and cheap countries in Europe flocked by a number of tourist.
+With its beautiful beaches and calm nature, it’s not surprising that Portugal is one of the popular and cheap countries in Europe flocked by a number of tourists.

 Cities like Lisbon and Porto get a huge share of tourists and their prices are slowly creeping up but you can still get yourself a hostel room at $15 a night ($10 in smaller towns).